Minimum Wage

 The Healthy Retail Employee Act does not specifically require that employees be paid for the breaks, however, the Maryland Division of Labor & Industry counsels that the FLSA generally requires employers to pay employees for breaks lasting less than 20 minutes.
 MD Statute, Labor and Employment 3-710, MD Div. of Labor & Industry FAQ.

-Other than employers covered by the Healthy Retail Employee Act, Maryland does not require employers to provide breaks, including lunch breaks, for workers 18 years old or older.
+Other than employers covered by the Healthy Retail Employee Act, Maryland labor laws do not require employers to provide breaks, including lunch breaks, for workers 18 years old or older.
 An employer who chooses to provide a break in excess of 20 minutes does not have to pay wages for lunch periods or other breaks if the employee is free to leave the worksite, in fact takes their lunch or break, and the employee does not actually perform work.
 According to federal law, breaks 20 minutes or shorter typically must be paid.
 FLSA.

 Nursing Mother Breaks